When patients seek medical care, they place enormous trust in their doctors, nurses, hospitals, and other healthcare providers.

 • Pharmacists and pharmacies

-We pursue the full scope of compensation available under South Carolina law, which may
+We pursue the full scope of compensation available under South Carolina law, which may include:

 • Current and future medical expenses